relari-ai/agent-examples/apps/langgraph-fin-agent/README.md

 Each question will create a new trace with the same run-id.

-### Eval
+### Run Verification with Agent Contracts

-You can run the evaluation on the sample specifications running
+You can run the pre-defined questions in `specifications.json` with the following command.

 ```bash
 poetry run finchat --eval
 ```

+If you want to run verification using [agent-contracts](https://github.com/relari-ai/agent-contracts), please follow the documentation here: [Agent Contracts - Finance Agent Example](https://agent-contracts.relari.ai/examples/finance-agent).